 Get two pieces of large leaf kale or chard.
 This, of course, presumes that you’re cooking only one piece of rib.
 But even if you have multiple cuts, you still need two kales for every piece.

 Thoroughly wash and dry the leaves, then place one of them on a microwave-safe plate, then lay your prime rib on top of it.
-Top it off with the other kale leaf, then place the whole plate in the microwave.
+Top it off with the other kale leaf, then place the whole plate on top of the microwave platform.
 Cook for about a minute or a minute and a half on a high setting.
-Thereafter, remove the kale and there you’ll have it - your prime rib cut looking pinky fresh, tender and juicy!
+Thereafter, remove the kale and there you’ll have it – your prime rib cut looking pinky fresh, tender and juicy!

 Tip 4: Go Fancy and Sous Vide It

 You have probably heard about Sous Vide, whether in cooking discussions or on some overshared twitter memes.
 If you look beyond the fancy name – and also the small fact that it is almost exclusively used in high-end eateries and TV shows, you will realize that Sous Vide (pronounced as Sue-Veed ) is quite a simple and effective cooking method, particularly for meats.